-RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Board of Directors has selected the firm of PricewaterhouseCoopers LLP as Siga's independent auditors to audit the financial statements of Siga for the fiscal year ending December 31, 2001 and recommends that stockholders vote for ratification of this appointment.
-PricewaterhouseCoopers LLP has audited Siga's financial statements since January 1997.
+The Audit Committee of the Board of Directors has appointed the firm of PricewaterhouseCoopers LLP as SIGA's independent registered public accounting firm to audit the financial statements of SIGA for the fiscal year ending December 31, 2005, and recommends that stockholders vote for ratification of this appointment.
+PricewaterhouseCoopers LLP has audited SIGA's financial statements since January 1997.
 Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.
-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and voting at the Annual Meeting will be required to ratify the selection of PricewaterhouseCoopers LLP.
+The affirmative vote of a majority of the total votes cast on such proposal in person or by proxy at the Annual Meeting will be required to ratify the selection of PricewaterhouseCoopers LLP.

-If the stockholders fail to ratify the selection, the Audit Committee and the Board of Directors will reconsider its selection of auditors.
-Even if the selection is ratified, the Board of Directors in its discretion may direct the appointment of different independent auditors at any time during the year if it determines that such change would be in the best interests of Siga and its stockholders.
+If the stockholders fail to ratify the selection, the Audit Committee will reconsider its selection of auditors.
+Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year, if it determines that such change would be in the best interests of SIGA and its stockholders.